coffeemug/defstartup/_drafts/why-rethinkdb-failed.md

 money.
 Kudos to the engineering team, though.
 They came very, very close.

-# Couldn't we have hired a good go-to-market team?

-When we realized we can't compete with MongoDB in mid-2014, we went out to seek advice.
-Business-minded people told us to build a good go-to-market team.
-Their argument was that experienced sales and marketing leaders would figure out how to sell the product and pull the company in the right direction.

-After thinking long and hard whether to invest remaining capital into building a go-to-market team, we decided to put it all into the product and work on differentiating RethinkDB with realtime functionality.
-We were in a difficult market and three years behind on mindshare.
-We reasoned that tacking on sales and marketing post-factum won't save us.

-Today, with the benefit of hindsight, I still believe it was the right decision.

-Firstly, given the state of the business, we couldn't have hired top go-to-market talent.

-// TODO

 # Meta questions

 There is one more level of root cause analysis that we can do.
-Why did we pick a bad market, optimize the product for the wrong metrics, and split focus by the end?
+Why did we pick a bad market and optimize the product for the wrong metrics?

-The first reason is that early on we had no intuition for products or markets.
-When I was a little kid I wanted to build my own radio, so I made a box out of plywood, threw some junk inside, and connected it to a power cord.
-Early RethinkDB was a bit like that.
-It took me years to learn enough electronics to eventually build a working radio.
-Unless you're one of the rare few people who has innate intuition for this sort of thing, you have to go through years of trial and error before you get good.
-The intuition will come, but there aren't any shortcuts.
+When I was a little kid I wanted to build my own radio.
+I made a box out of plywood, threw some metal junk inside, and connected the box to a power cord.
+I had books on electronics at home, but didn't think I needed them -- I had unwavering faith that I could do it on my own.
+Eventually I did build a working receiver, but it took me years to finally realize I needed to learn basic electronics.

-The second reason is that after we got better at understanding products and markets, we still lied to ourselves about [our exceptionalism][rationality].
-Just like physicians know that gifts from pharmaceutical companies have biasing effects for other physicians but believe they are immune from the effect, we believed that we will be immune to the hard math of the markets by building a brilliant product.
+Early RethinkDB was quite a bit like that.
+We had no intuition for products or markets, so we'd go through the motions of building a company without actually understanding what we were doing.
+What's more, we had enormous [optimism bias][rationality].
+Just like physicians know that gifts from pharmaceutical companies have biasing effects for other physicians but believe they are immune from the effect, we believed we were immune from the laws of economics and the math of running a business.
 The math, of course, eventually caught up with us.

-// TODO: base rates, ask others
+Could we have done anything to avoid these mistakes?
+Not any more than I could have built a working radio as a little kid.
+We were unconsciously incompetent, and it took years for that incompetence to become conscious.

+A few people pointed out that we would have done better if we had built an experienced go-to-market team.
+That's 100% true, but unfortunately the timing of our personal development didn't line up with the needs of the company.
+Initially we didn't know we needed go-to-market expertise, so we didn't seek out to include it on the founding team[2].
+By the time we built up a mental model that maps well to reality, we found ourselves short on cash, in a difficult market filled with capable competitors, and a product that's three years behind.
+By then, the best go-to-market team in the world couldn't have saved us.

 # What does all this mean for the developer tools market?